raspicamplayer/camplayer/README.md

 ## Installation

 The instruction below assume you are running a recent Raspberry Pi OS Lite build.
+If you are interested in a plug & play system with some additional features, check out [https://www.rpi-camplayer.com/](https://www.rpi-camplayer.com/)

 Add the following lines to '/boot/config.txt':
 ```